 Amount Year

 \$1,640 2015

 5,602 2023

 9,094 2024

 7,432 2025

 9,854 2026

 5,152 2027

 1,637 2028

 3,279 2030

 4,676 2031

-4,788 2032
+4,798 2032

+7,426 2033

-Total \$53,154
+Total \$60,590

-As of December 29, 2012, the Company has a deferred tax asset of \$2.6 million related to various state net operating loss carryforwards.
-These net operating losses expire at various times between 2013 and 2032.
-In addition, the Company has a deferred tax asset of \$2.2 million related to foreign net operating loss carryforwards as of December 29, 2012 that have no expiration date.
-As of December 29, 2012, the Company has net of foreign tax credits of \$1.0 million.
+As of December 28, 2013, the Company has a deferred tax asset of \$2.1 million related to various state net operating loss carryforwards.
+These net operating losses expire at various times between 2014 and 2033.
+In addition, the Company has a deferred tax asset of \$1.5 million related to foreign net operating loss carryforwards as of December 28, 2013 that have no expiration date.
+As of December 28, 2013, the Company has net of foreign tax credits of \$1.0 million.
 If unutilized, the expiration of these foreign tax credits is \$317,000 and \$689,000 in fiscal years 2018 and 2019, respectively.
 The Company has not provided deferred taxes on undistributed earnings of foreign subsidiaries, because it is the Company's intention to reinvest these earnings indefinitely.
-The determination of the amount of unrecognized deferred tax liabilities related to investments in foreign subsidiaries that is essentially permanent in nature is not practicable.
+The determination of the amount of deferred taxes related to investments in foreign subsidiaries that is essentially permanent in nature is not practicable.

 The Company analyzes its uncertain tax positions pursuant to the provisions of FASB ASC 740 "Income Taxes."
 ASC 740 prescribes a two-step process to determine the amount of tax benefit to be recognized.
 First, the tax position must be evaluated to determine the likelihood that it will be sustained based on its technical merit.
 If the tax position is deemed "more-likely-than-not" to be sustained, the tax position is then assessed to determine the amount of benefit to recognize in the financial statements.
 The amount of the benefit that may be recognized is the largest amount that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the taxing authority.
-Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.
+Tax positions that previously failed to meet the more-likely-than-not recognition threshold should be recognized in the first subsequent financial reporting period in which that threshold is met.
+Previously recognized tax positions that no longer meet the more-likely-than-not recognition threshold should be derecognized in the first subsequent financial reporting period in which that threshold is no longer met.